hashgraph/stablecoin-studio/contracts/README.md

 - Associating the Token to the deploying account.

 # Upgrade
-In order to make all our smart contract's implementation upgradable, we are using the *Transparent Proxy* pattern combined with the *Proxy admin* pattern, both frmo OpenZeppelin, you can find more information about these two patterns [here](https://docs.openzeppelin.com/contracts/4.x/api/proxy#transparent_proxy).
+In order to make all our smart contract's implementation upgradable, we are using the *Transparent Proxy* pattern combined with the *Proxy admin* pattern, both from OpenZeppelin, you can find more information about these two patterns [here](https://docs.openzeppelin.com/contracts/4.x/api/proxy#transparent_proxy).

 The Factory's and the Stable Coins's logic can be upgraded at any time using the account that was used to either deploy it the first time (for the Factory) or create it (for the Stable Coins).